Louis-François Duplessis de Mornay

 Louis-François Duplessis de Mornay (September 20, 1663 – November 28, 1741) was bishop of the diocese of Quebec from 1727 to 1733, although he never went to Canada.
 From a noble family, he joined the Capuchins.
 Appointed Vicar-General for Louisiana, he supervised the various orders conducting missions through correspondence.

 Life

-Louis-François Duplessis de Mornay was born to a family of high nobility on September 20, 1663 in born at Vannes in Bretagne.
+Louis-François Duplessis de Mornay was born to a family of high nobility on September 20, 1663, at Vannes in Bretagne.
 He became a Capuchin and was later Guardian of the Capuchin Friary at Meudon.